sunnypilot/sunnypilot/README.md

 ⚒ Installation
 ---

-### Comma URL (Comma 3 only quick setup)
+### Comma URL (comma three only quick setup)

-8.14 was last updated in July 2022, many changes have been made since then so test-c3 is recommended
+0.8.14 was last updated in July 2022, many changes have been made since then so test-c3 is recommended
 ```
 1. Factory reset/uninstall previous software if you already installed a branch
 2. Select Custom Software
 3. Input the following URL: installer.comma.ai/sunnyhaibin/test-c3
 ```

-### Comma 2 / non-test fork for comma 3
+### comma two / non-test fork for comma three
 To install sunnypilot's fork, simply use the installer.comma.ai URL (thanks [Shane](https://github.com/sshane/openpilot-installer-generator)!) on the setup screen for "Custom Software" after you factory reset or uninstalled sunnypilot from a previous install:

 <b>HTTPS://</b> prepend is required for comma 2, This is not required for comma 3!